 - 1. Open Composer and authenticate locally. - 2.
-Click the New button in the toolbar. - 3.
+In the toolbar, click New 😪 . - 3.
 Under the Operating System heading in the sidebar, select Build OS Package. - 4.
-Select the drive you want to package and click Next.

-5. Choose options for removing unnecessary files from the package, and then click Next.
+Select the drive you want to package and click Next. - 5.
+Choose options for removing unnecessary files from the package and click Next.